gdsbook/book/notebooks/02_geospatial_computational_environment.md

 "*Containers sound great but, how can I install and run one?*", you might be asking yourself at this point.
 First, you will need to install Docker on your computer.
-This assumes you have administrative rights (i.e. you can install software).
+This assumes you have administrative rights (i.e., you can install software).
 If that is the case, you can go to the Docker website[^docker] and install the version that suits your operating system.
 Note that, although container technology is Linux-based, Docker provides tools to run it smoothly in macOS